Rafa Silva

-Rafael Alexandre Fernandes Ferreira da Silva (/pt/; born 17 May 1993), known as Rafa Silva or Rafa, is a Portuguese footballer who plays as a winger or second striker for Süper Lig club Beşiktaş.
+Rafael Alexandre Fernandes Ferreira da Silva (/pt/; born 17 May 1993), known as Rafa Silva or simply Rafa, is a Portuguese footballer who plays as a winger or second striker for Primeira Liga club Benfica.

 After starting his professional career at Feirense, Silva transferred to Braga in 2013 and went on to make 127 appearances for them, scoring 26 goals winning the Taça de Portugal in 2016.
-He joined Benfica that year for €16.4 million, winning three Primeira Liga championships and another cup during his spell.
-In June 2024, he joined Beşiktaş J.K.
+He joined Benfica that year for €16.4 million.
+During an eight year spell, he played 326 games and scored 94 goals, winning three league championships and another cup.
+In June 2024, he joined Beşiktaş in Turkey, before returning to Benfica in 2026.

 A full international from 2014 to 2021, Silva represented Portugal on 25 occasions.
-He was selected for the 2014 FIFA World Cup, UEFA Euro 2016, the 2019 UEFA Nations League Finals and UEFA Euro 2020, winning the 2016 and 2019 tournaments.
+He was selected for the 2014 World Cup, Euro 2016, the 2019 Nations League Finals and Euro 2020, winning the 2016 and 2019 tournaments.

 Club career

 Feirense

 Born in Vila Franca de Xira, Silva grew up in Forte da Casa and started playing football with Povoense and Alverca, both in the Lisbon District.
 In 2011, aged 18, he signed with Feirense with which he played his last year as a junior.

 Silva made his professional debut on 29 July 2012, playing the full 90 minutes in a 2–1 home win against Penafiel for the season's Taça da Liga.
 He only missed one game in the league campaign, totalling more than 3,200 minutes of action to help his team finish 13th in the Segunda Liga.